zawnk/rstlouisbluesdiscord/content/info/channels/_index.md

 We're trying to keep the number of channels low, since we'd rather have a few active channels than a lot of channels of which half are barely used and people need to start hiding channels that they're not interested in.

 If you think a new channel for a specific purpose is necessary, feel free to suggest it to the Discord Mods and we can discuss it.
+Oftentimes, a temporary [thread](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ) is sufficient and can be set up within minutes.

 The channels are divided into two categories: `hockey` and `offtopic`.
 While the former are primarily focusing on everything hockey, the latter is a catch-all for all the other topics that the user on the server like to talk about.
 Please note that every channel in the `hockey` category is moderated stricter than the rest of the server and punishment will be less lenient.